Haig Avenue: Events

-The ground has played host to youth internationals in the past, and has also been home to both Liverpool F.C. and Everton F.C. reserves.
+The ground has played host to youth internationals in the past and has also been home to both Liverpool and Everton Reserves.
 It has also numerous hosted FA Women's Cup ties.
 Everton Ladies played the first half of the 2018-19 season at the ground.

-For the coronation in 1937, an estimated attendance of 15,000 packed into the ground for the celebrations.
+For the coronation of George VI in 1937, an estimated attendance of 15,000 packed into the ground for the celebrations.

+A rugby league match took place at Haig Avenue, then known as Ash Lane, on 1 January 1909 between Widnes and Australia, during the latter's inaugural tour.
+Approximately 4,000 spectators saw the tourists, who had established their tour base nearby on Albert Road, win 55–3.